Rocket candy: Applications

-Rocket candy is also occasionally known as "caramel candy", a term that was popularized by Bertrand R. Brinley, in his pioneering book on amateur rocketry, Rocket Manual for Amateurs, published in 1960.
+Rocket candy is also occasionally known as "caramel candy", a term that was popularized by Bertrand R. Brinley, in his book on amateur rocketry, Rocket Manual for Amateurs, published in 1960.
 This propellant was used in some of the amateur rockets described by Homer Hickam in his best-selling memoir Rocket Boys.

 Rocket candy was also employed in a small amateur rocket described by Lt.
 Col. Charles M. Parkin in a lengthy Electronics Illustrated article that continued over several issues, beginning in July 1958.
 Parkin described how to prepare the propellant mixture by using an electric frying pan as a heat source for the melting operation.
 This article was reprinted in Parkin's book, The Rocket Handbook for Amateurs, which was published in 1959.
 Parkin's article contributed to the increasing popularity of the rocket candy propellant among amateur rocket groups beginning in the late 1950s and early 1960s.

 Sugar-fueled rockets have been used as crude weapons of war, such as during the attacks on Israel by Hamas during 2000-2003.

 The Sugar Shot to Space program (SS2S) was formed with the goal "to loft a rocket powered by a 'sugar propellant' into space" equivalent to 100 km in altitude.
-The Double Sugar Shot rocket will reach 33 km, or one third of the goal altitude.
+The Double Sugar Shot rocket was expected to reach 33 km, or one third of the goal altitude.
 The first Mini Sugar Shot rocket, a single-stage dual-pulse design motor prototype of the Extreme Sugar Shot rocket, reached an altitude of 4 km before a catastrophic motor malfunction occurred; contact with the second Mini Sugar Shot rocket was lost at an altitude of nearly 6 km going in excess of Mach 1.
 In 2017 Rick Maschek and Chris Covany of the SS2S team successfully launched their 150mm potassium nitrate sorbitol propellant rocket at over Mach 2.5 and was followed later that same year by Rick and Eric Beckner of the SS2S team with the first of two successful 300mm KNSB motor static motor tests, largest 'sugar' motors ever, at the Friends of Amateur Rocketry (FAR) facility showing large 'sugar' motors could be made.
 The Extreme Sugar Shot rocket, now planned as a conventional 2-stage rocket design and the rocket expected to meet the goal of entering space, has not yet been completed.

+Because of its relatively low performance, sugar rockets are not usually used in professional formats; however, they are a popular choice for amateurs because it is relatively safe and easy to produce, as both sugar and potassium nitrate are readily available, as food products and tree stump remover, respectively.